GeneralBots/botbook/src/13-community/testing.md

 # Testing

-BotServer follows comprehensive testing practices to ensure reliability, performance, and maintainability of the codebase.
+botserver follows comprehensive testing practices to ensure reliability, performance, and maintainability of the codebase.

 ## Overview

-Testing in BotServer covers:
+Testing in botserver covers:
 - Unit tests for individual functions
 - Integration tests for components
 - End-to-end tests for workflows